 Data on monthly basic and gross wages were collected.
-Wages for the daily and hourly rated contributors were converted to their monthly equivalence using appropriate expansion factors.
+Wages for daily- and hourly-rated employees were converted to their monthly equivalent using appropriate conversion factors.

-The following types of contributors were excluded for the tabulation of monthly basic and gross wages :
+The following types of contributors were excluded from the tabulation of monthly basic and gross wages:

 - Apprentices/Trainees;

 - Temporary workers;

 - Part-time workers;

 - Piece-rated workers; and

-- Workers who worked part month in the month of June 2012
+- Workers who worked part month in the month of June 2013

-In addition, workers whose pay is based on commission were excluded for the tabulation of monthly basic wage.
+In addition, employees whose pay were based on commissions were excluded for the tabulation of monthly basic wage.